 Artistic portrait photography is all about finding the emotions and expressions in portrait shots.
 Getting your subject to emote is easier said than done.
 Make sure that you avoid fake smiles and blank looks.
 A genuine sparkle in the eye, a faint smile, a confident expression - these are the recipes for creating portrait shots that will shine.
 Work with your subject and give them time to get into the zone.
 Forcing or hurrying this process will not work.

 Portrait photography, first and foremost, is about your artistic expression and technique which takes a lot of practice to perfect.
 Once you start understanding the nuances of portrait photography, its time to invest in a good camera and lens.
 IThere is no such thing as the best camera for portrait photography, as most cameras nowadays can capture great portraits.
 Its a matter of understanding how to use them efficiently under different lighting and environmental conditions.

 Get a decent DSLR camera that would give you control over portrait photography settings and deliver sharp, high-resolution images in the RAW format that you can work on in post-processing.
+Checkout a detailed guide in Photodoto for DSLR camera for beginners.
 Experiment with camera settings so that you understand your tools and can use them to capture the best results.

 7. Choosing the right lens

 As with all photography, the lens is the most vital tool in capturing the picture.
 Again, there is no such thing as the best lens for portrait photography.
 It is up to you to decide which lens fits the scenario best.
 If you are going for a shot where the scenery or background is a crucial part of the picture, then it's better to use a wide-angle lens.